Rehab Facilities in Arkansas

 Medical Credit Cards

-You can apply for a medical credit card to pay for treatment your insurance doesn’t cover.
+You can apply for a medical credit card to pay for treatment that your insurance doesn’t cover.
 Your Arkansas drug rehabilitation center may accept this credit card.
 CareCredit is the best-known medical credit card.

 Some drug rehabs in Arkansas have their own in-house financing plan.
 You may be able to make monthly payments during or after treatment.